Conscious sedation is an option to reduce dental patient anxiety. It can be performed with either oral or IV administration routes.

 What kinds of medications are used in conscious sedation?

 Benzodiazepines are typically used when oral sedation is performed.
 With IV sedation, in addition to anxiety reducers, strong pain relievers, anti-inflammatories and other medications can be delivered resulting in an enhanced sedation and quicker recovery.

 Any patient who is fearful, has had a previous negative experience or difficulty getting numb, gag reflex, undergoing a surgical or lengthy procedure or just doesn’t want to remember their dental appointment are great candidates for sedation.

 Will I feel pain during the procedure?

-No, local anesthetic still is used under sedation.
+Not at all, local anesthetic still is used under sedation.

 Will I be relaxed during my procedure?

-Yes, since all patients have different needs and expectations, oral and particularly IV sedation is able to make all patients relaxed able to complete the procedure.
+Absolutely.
+Given that all patients have different needs and expectations, oral and particularly IV sedation is able to make all patients relaxed able to complete the procedure.